vim-ctrlspace/vim-ctrlspace/README.md

 </table>

+If GUI tabs are detected, this option will also set the proper function to `guitablabel`.

 ### Project Root

 The plugin requires a project root to work properly.
 If you open the plugin window for the first